Thomas D. Dee II Graduate Fellowship

-The Thomas D. Dee II Graduate Fellowship offers one year of support for a student from Stanford's School of Humanities & Sciences conducting dissertation research on the North American West.
-Preference will be given to a student who will be in residence in the Stanford area during the fellowship year and who will complete the PhD no later than summer quarter 2018.
+The Thomas D. Dee II Graduate Fellowship offers one year of support for a doctoral student from Stanford's School of Humanities & Sciences conducting dissertation research on the North American West.
+Preference will be given to students who will be in residence in the Stanford area during the fellowship year and who will complete the PhD no later than summer quarter 2024.

 The Bill Lane Center for the American West is dedicated to advancing scholarly understanding of western North America.
 The center’s vision of the West extends from the Mississippi River to the Pacific Ocean, from western Canada to all of Mexico, and outward to the Pacific World.

 - Students in the School of Humanities and Sciences writing dissertations about the North American West

 - At time of application, student must have (1) a formally-composed dissertation committee in Axess; and (2) a dissertation prospectus approved by committee